ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } ExtensionType;
 ~~~

-"extension_type" indicates the type of extension, and "extension_data" contains
+Field "extension_type" indicates the type of extension, and "extension_data"
-information specific to the extension.
+contains information specific to the extension.

+Extensions are mandatory-to-implement: If an Aggregator receives a Report
+containing an extension it does not recognize, then it MUST reject the Report.
+(See {{early-input-share-validation}} for details.)

 ### Upload Message Security